 Big data management

-The world is facing an information overload thanks to the profusion of data from a diverse and growing range of new and evolving sources, including social media, mobile devices, cameras, and many more.
+The world is facing an information overload thanks to the profusion of data from a diverse and growing range of new and evolving sources, including social media, mobile devices, and cameras.

 While the technological capacity to store information doubles every 3 years, 2.5 quintillion bytes of data were created each day in 2012, producing collections of data sets that are becoming too large and complex for the capabilities of existing database management tools and traditional data processing applications.

-Analysis of big data can lead to key organisational insights such as identifying business trends, determining research quality, which in turn can be applied to diverse areas and projects such as delivering preventative healthcare or linking legal citations to combat crime.
+Analysis of big data can lead to key organisational insights such as identifying business trends, determining research quality.
+These insights can be applied to diverse areas and projects, such as delivering preventive healthcare or linking legal citations to combat crime.

 Cloud computing allows computing tasks – running applications, storing data, and so on – to be carried out remotely.

-The opportunity to exploit the potential economies of scale, while creating efficiencies and cost savings has given great impetus to cloud computing over recent years.
+The opportunity to exploit potential economies of scale, while creating efficiencies and cost savings, has given great impetus to cloud computing over recent years.